SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square_mpi.md

 At the very end of simulation it is good practice to run the `MPI.Finalize()` function even though it is typically not strictly required.

-Only excute if the script is run directly from the command line.
+Only execute if the script is run directly from the command line.

 ````julia
 if abspath(PROGRAM_FILE) == @__FILE__